helm/community/communication.md

 Helm is one of the projects, represented at CloudNativeCon/KubeCon, held three times per year in Europe, Asia and North America.
 Information about these and other community events is available on the CNCF [events] pages.

 Also, the Helm community organizes the Helm-focused event - [Helm Summit], first edition of which has happened in Portland, Oregon in February 2018.
+Our next Europe event will be in Amsterdam on September 11-12, 2019 – details to come.

 [CNCF code of conduct]: https://github.com/cncf/foundation/blob/master/code-of-conduct.md
 [cncf-helm]: https://lists.cncf.io/g/cncf-helm/topics